P2PModels/wallofshame-frontend/docs/docs/home.md

 ### Ubuntu 20.04 LTS

-In order to setup the whole prototype you need to  the front-end open your command-line and run the following commands:
+In order to setup the whole prototype you need to install the [Wall of Shame backend repo](https://github.com/P2PModels/wallofshame-backend) and the [Wall of Shame backend repo](https://github.com/P2PModels/wallofshame-backend)  the front-end open your command-line and run the following commands:

 ```
 $ git clone https://github.com/p2pmodels/wallofshame-frontend